amd/MxGPU-Virtualization/smi-lib/docs/reference/amdsmi_py_api.md

 `level` | event severity
-`date` | UTC date and time when the error happend `message` | message describing the event
+`date` | UTC date and time when the error happend `message` | message describing the event `processor_handle` | processor handle object where the event happened

 `event category is AmdSmiEventCategory enum object with values`